tylercode362/GPT-CopyTree/README.md

 ## Contributing

-If you would like to contribute to the development of GPT-CopyTree, please visit the [GPT-CopyTree repository](https://github.com/tylercode362/GPT-CopyTree.git) on GitHub.
+If you would like to contribute to the development of GPT-CopyTree, please visit the [GPT-C

+opyTree repository](https://github.com/tylercode362/GPT-CopyTree.git) on GitHub.

 ## License